Abortion Pill Side Effects: What Is Normal and When to Call a Provider

 How long does bleeding last after the abortion pill?

-The heaviest bleeding typically lasts 3 to 5 hours.
+The heaviest bleeding usually lasts 3 to 5 hours.
 Moderate bleeding continues for 1 to 3 days, followed by lighter bleeding or spotting for 2 to 6 weeks.
 Your next normal period usually returns within 4 to 8 weeks.

 Is it normal to pass blood clots?